jrtechs/NodeJSBlog/entries/projects/musical-floppy-drive-build-log.md

   0,0,LOW,LOW,LOW,LOW,LOW,LOW,LOW,LOW,LOW,LOW,LOW,LOW,LOW,LOW,LOW,LOW
 };

 //Current period assigned to each pin.
 0 = off.
-Each period is of the length specified by the RESOLUTION
+Each period is of the length specified by the RESOLUTION1
-//variable above. i.e. A period of 10 is (RESOLUTION x 10) microseconds long. unsigned int currentPeriod[] = {
+//variable above. i.e. A period of 10 is (RESOLUTION1 x 10) microseconds long.
+unsigned int currentPeriod[] = {
   0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0
 };